-The MyAnimalScience tool also allows you to save individual article records for future reference and export these to reference management software to create your own bibliographies or reference lists.
-To save a record to the saved records repository you must first be signed into the MyAnimalScience tool before conducting searches.
-When signed in and a search has been conducted each record in the displayed results will have a Save to My Animal button associated.
+The My CABI tool also allows you to save individual article records for future reference and export these to reference management software to create your own bibliographies or reference lists.
+To save a record to the saved records repository you must first be signed into the My CABI tool before conducting searches.
+When signed in and a search has been conducted each record in the displayed results will have a Save to My CABI button associated.
 Click this button to save the record.

-To view your saved records click on the saved records tab
+To view your saved records click on the saved records tab.

-Saved records.
 This will display the title of all saved records.
 To view a specific record, click on the title.
-Records can be removed individually by using the button.
-To delete multiple records check the boxes next to the records and click the records button as shown below.
+Records can be removed individually by using the red cross button.
+To delete multiple records check the boxes next to the records and click the Remove records button as shown below.